erwinmintiens/w3w-rust/README.md

 }
 ```

 Conversion from 3word address to coordinates can be done this way.
-In the above example we also provide the `format` parameter, but no `locale` parameter.
+See the [Options](#options) section for more details on the optional parameters.

 ### Fetch JSON